bgoober/bgoober/README.md

   - Solana dapp development
   - Autonomous agent development and go-to-market agent products based on fetch.ai's framework

- Full-time/all-in on crypto and building a better, more open, sovereign, and free future.
+I have formal Product Owner/Manager experience in web2, and now I'm full-time/all-in on crypto and building a better, more open, sovereign, and free future.
+If this resonates with you, then please reach out, I'd love to collaborate!